-Reading Post-Tension Plans
+Reading Post-Tension Plans and Shop Drawings

 In an earlier post, I discussed that post-tension slabs are generally thinner and have longer spans than similar conventionally-reinforced slabs.
 However, it stands to reason that getting that kind of performance requires careful design.
 Engineers spend a great deal of effort balancing concrete (which is very cheap) with more expensive rebar and post-tension tendons.

 Once the engineer has finished sweating over the plans, post-tensioning is usually shown with a single line specifying a certain amount of force at a specific location.
 So a line of columns might be connected by a line that says “324 kips” – that’s a concentrated group of tendons following the column line.
 Orthogonal to that, the plans might have a plan extent or dimension and call for “40.5 k/ft”.
 Alternatively, the structural plans could show a line connecting the columns labeled “12T” and label the other direction as “2T @ 28”o.c.”

 That’s admittedly a little arcane.
 Engineers love to use shorthand to keep the numbers small and generally round.
 A “kip” is 1000 pounds.
 324 kips may not seem like a round number, but engineers generally start their design by assuming a certain number of kips per tendon.
 While it isn’t a law of nature, assuming 27 kips per tendon is an excellent place to start.
 This means that integer multiples of 27 are very common in structural post-tension layouts.
 When an engineer tunes her design, it’s important to understand that tendons can only be added in single-tendon increments.
 It does no good to specify 311 kips; the supplier will detail 12 tendons.